Stroke & Vascular Disorders

 (4) In hospitalized patients with COVID-19 and an acute stroke or transient ischemic attack of no established etiology, we suggest treatment with antiplatelet therapy as per current recommendations for non-COVID-19 patients (Conditional Recommendation, Ungraded Consensus-Based Statement). |

 Direct oral anticoagulants.
-In 2019, RESPECT-CVT, the first randomized prospective trial of a direct oral anticoagulant for treatment of cerebral venous thrombosis, was published (56).
+In 2019, RESPECT-CVT, the first randomized prospective trial of a direct oral anticoagulant for treatment of cerebral venous thrombosis, was published (60).
 RESPECT-CVT randomized 120 patients to either dabigatran 150 mg twice daily or warfarin (at 5-15 days after start of parenteral anticoagulation for initial management).
 At 6 months follow up, there was no significant difference in recurrent venous thromboembolism (none in both groups), major bleeding (one intestinal in dabigatran group, two intracranial in warfarin group), or rate of recanalization, suggesting that dabigatran is as safe and effective as warfarin for treatment of cerebral venous thrombosis.
-Other case reports and small series of cerebral venous thrombosis patients successfully treated with direct oral anticoagulants including apixaban, dabigatran, and rivaroxaban have been published.

-AHA/ASA 2014 secondary prevention guidelines advise to consider indefinite antiplatelet therapy after termination of anticoagulation for cerebral venous thrombosis, but acknowledge that there are no data to support this (89).
-Data from trials using direct oral anticoagulants either at full or reduced dose for extended treatment of venous thromboembolism in patients for whom there was equipoise about need for continued anticoagulation showed a significant reduction in recurrent venous thromboembolism with apixaban in comparison to placebo (01) and with rivaroxaban in comparison to aspirin (168), without an increase in bleeding.
+The 2014 American Heart Association secondary stroke prevention guidelines advise consideration of indefinite antiplatelet therapy in patients who were deemed eligible to discontinue anticoagulation for cerebral venous thrombosis but acknowledge that there are no data to support this (97).
+The current American Heart Association guidelines for the management of cerebral venous thrombosis advise that there is limited evidence for the role of antiplatelet agents after discontinuation of oral anticoagulation in cerebral venous thrombosis (163).
+Data from trials using direct oral anticoagulants either at full or reduced dose for extended treatment of venous thromboembolism in patients for whom there was equipoise about need for continued anticoagulation showed a significant reduction in recurrent venous thromboembolism with apixaban in comparison to placebo (01) and with rivaroxaban in comparison to aspirin (184), without an increase in bleeding.
 Although these studies did not specifically address cerebral venous thrombosis, they provide some information about the safety and efficacy of extended treatment with direct oral anticoagulants for venous thromboembolism prophylaxis.
 Whether there is benefit to long-term use of reduced dose direct oral anticoagulants in patients without an established indication for long-term anticoagulation (for example, unprovoked cerebral venous thrombosis in patients with negative thrombophilia testing) is unknown.

 Pregnancy and the puerperium are associated with increased thrombotic risk due to pregnancy-related changes in the coagulation system, such as decreased protein S levels, increased vitamin-K-dependent clotting factors, and increased platelet aggregation.
-Antiphospholipid antibody syndrome is associated with recurrent first or second trimester fetal loss (158), and studies suggest that women with genetic thrombophilia have an increased risk of pregnancy complications (96).
+Antiphospholipid antibody syndrome is associated with recurrent first or second trimester fetal loss (173), and studies suggest that women with genetic thrombophilia have an increased risk for pregnancy complications (105).
 Because oral anticoagulants are teratogenic, hypercoagulable patients are typically treated with heparinoids rather than warfarin for cerebral venous thrombosis and with heparinoids or antiplatelets for ischemic stroke during pregnancy.

 (a) Low molecular weight heparin (LMWH) twice daily throughout pregnancy, with dose adjusted to achieve the low molecular weight heparin manufacturer’s recommended peak anti-Xa activity 4 hours after injection or, | |